ds300/derivablejs/README.md

 });
 ```

+DO GRAPH

-OK, now suppose that there are three users and two of them are invisible so the message is hidden.
-If an invisible user leaves, this is what happens:
+OK, now suppose that there are three users and two of them are idle so the message is hidden.
+If an idle user leaves, this is what happens:

 1. `numUsers$` gets set to `2`
-2. `allInvisible$` gets set to `true` (because `numInvisibleUsers$` hasn't been updated yet)
+2. `allIdle$` gets set to `true`
-3. the 'all invisible' notification is shown
+3. the 'all idle' notification is shown
-4. `numInvisibleUsers$` gets set to `1`
+4. `numIdleUsers$` gets set to `1`
-5. `allInvisible$` gets set to `false`
+5. `allIdle$` gets set to `false`
-6. the 'all invisible' notification is hidden
+6. the 'all idle' notification is hidden

 You might have noticed that steps 2, 3, 5, and 6 should not have happened.
 This is what people in the know call a *glitch*.